+Towing services

+1. General information

+Towing services.
+Coordination of the Towing services is part of the Train Path service as described in Chapter 5.3.1.

+1.2 1.2 Provider The railway undertaking(s) selected by ProRail on the basis of a tender procedure, or t railway undertaking that (in the opinion of ProRail) is best able to provide the service under the given circumstances.
+The current provider is DB Cargo.

+2. Function

-Towing services General information 1.1 Service Towing services.
-Coordination of the Towing services is part of the train path service as described in Chapter 5.2.1.
-1.2 Supplier The railway undertaking(s) selected by ProRail on the basis of a tender procedure, or the railway undertaking that (in the opinion of ProRail) is best able to provide the service under the given circumstances.
-2. Function 2.1 Description The delivery by a railway undertaking of towing services: The towing from tracks of railway vehicles that as a result of an incident would restrict the availability of the railway infrastructure to other traffic.
-The towing of railway vehicles that owing to wrongful use of capacity restrict the operations of the authorised capacity holder 3.
-Description of the facilities 3.1 Where is the service provided Throughout the network (both the main railway infrastructure and the locally controlled areas) 3.2 Terms of delivery The towing of railway vehicles from tracks may be carried out without the express instructions of the railway undertaking responsible for the relevant vehicles, in accordance with the scheme set out in the General Terms & Conditions, Article 14.
-Towing can also carried out without the explicit instruction of the railway undertaking responsible for the relevant vehicles, insofar as the towing scheme has been agreed in the Operational Conditions.
-For towing runs as referred to above, the user charge for the Train Path service is nil (runs for maintaining the railway infrastructure).
+Towing services 1.
+General information 2.1 Description restrict the availability of the railway infrastructure to other traffic. • The towing of railway vehicles that owing to wrongful use of capacity the operations of the authorised capacity holder.
+For more information, see the incident and emergency site of the OCCR ICdoc.
+The towing from tracks of railway vehicles that as a result of an incident would restrict the availability of the railway infrastructure to other traffic.
+The towing of railway vehicles that owing to wrongful use of capacity restrict the operations of the authorised capacity holder.
+Throughout the network (both the main railway network and the locally controlled areas) 3.2 Terms of delivery The towing of railway vehicles from tracks may be carried out without the express instructions of the railway undertaking responsible for the relevant vehicles, in accordance with the scheme set out in the General Terms & Conditions, Article 14.
+Towing can also carried out without the explicit instruction of the railway undertaking responsible for the relevant vehicles, insofar as the towing scheme has been agreed in the Operational Conditions (see also Chapters 6.3.4 and 7.3.9).
+For towing runs as referred to above, the user charge for the Train Path service is nil (runs for maintaining the infrastructure).

-5.5 Ancillary services
+5.5 Ancillary services and charges 114